 The Project has been in development since 2009 and is located within approximately 34,000 acres of leased agricultural land.
 The Project will consist of 50 turbines, an underground electrical collection system, a transformer substation, meteorological towers, operations and maintenance building, new access roads and upgrading of some existing roads.
 Upon completion, the Project will have a generation capacity of 200 megawatt (MW) and is expected to enter into service in 2021.

 A Community Liaison Committee (CLC) was established for the Project in September 2019.
 The purpose of the CLC is to provide a venue for open dialogue with the local community during construction and the start of operations.
 Since its establishment, the CLC has held two meetings open to the public for observation.

-The third CLC meeting took place virtually on Tuesday, July 7th, 2020.
+The fourth CLC meeting took place virtually on Tuesday, November 24, 2020.
 Please visit the CLC page for the meeting minutes and presentation. .

 During this unprecedented time of the COVID-19 pandemic, Golden South Wind LP and Borea Construction are serious about working safely in the local community.
 Specific protocols, in line with the Saskatchewan provincial health orders, have been put in place to protect the community and the workers.
 These are reviewed regularly based on changing provincial requirements.
 Details of these protocols are available in the COVID-19 page.

 If you have any questions regarding our COVID-19 protocols or the Project in general, please visit our FAQ page or contact us.